sig-echirolles/every-tree/README.md

 ![Presets](assets/echirolles-tree-species.png)

-### 🩺 New `health:phyto_status` tag proposal
+### 🩺 New `health:phyto_status` `health:physio_status` tags proposal

-This proposed tag aims to collect field data to alert tree owners about potential health issues of their trees.
+These proposed tags aim to collect field data to alert tree owners about potential health issues of their trees.
 More details are available on the [dedicated wiki page](https://wiki.openstreetmap.org/wiki/Echirolles/Suivi_arbres) (in French) of our tree referential.

 ![Form](assets/echirolles-tree-form.png)